The selection of a different research method will result in different outcome. For example:

 - Use a Mixed Method to quantitatively explore whether something works followed by a qualitative investigation of why that is the case.

-When designing your study you’ll also want to think about service user involvement, sampling your study population, statistical analysis, data sharing, and intellectual property.
-Here are some resources to help you.
+When designing your study, think about service user involvement, sampling your study population, statistical analysis, data sharing, and intellectual property.

 Qualitative, Quantitative and Mixed-Methods Research

 Your data could be anything from a short response to an open-ended questionnaire question to an hour-long transcribed interview or focus group.

 Here are some resources to help you decide whether a qualitative, quantitative or mixed- methods approach is best for your project: